industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

-# An introduction to interactive multiobjective optimization
+# A primer on interactive multiobjective optimization

 This tutorial provides a primer to get anyone with a basic knowledge on mathematical optimization on board on what interactive multiobjective